10 Facts You Probably Didn't Know About PPC

 8. PPC isn’t affected by algorithm updates

-Your PPC results are much “safer” than your SEO results can be.
+Your PPC, paid search, results are much “safer” than your SEO results can be.
 If you have a successful PPC campaign running, it won’t be arbitrarily knocked out of orbit by the algorithm updates that so frequently affect organic rankings.

-Short of getting your AdWords account suspended, the only “algorithm” that affects your PPC results is the very accessible Quality Score metric.
+Short of getting your Google Ads account suspended, the only “algorithm” that affects your PPC results is the very accessible Quality Score metric.

 9. Roughly half of web users can’t tell the difference between paid and organic search results

-It’s easy to fall into the trap of thinking “who even clicks on Google ads anyway?”
-Well, the numbers are in, and apparently up to half of all search engine users cannot tell the different between paid and organic search results.
+It’s easy to fall into the trap of thinking, “who even clicks on Google Ads anyway?”
+Well, the numbers are in, and apparently up to half of all search engine users cannot tell the different between paid search and organic search results.

 This means that all of those people will see the PPC ads displayed on top of organic results, and assume they’re organic search results.
 That alone is enough reason to get started with PPC.
 To those users, you’re essentially able to pay for the top “organic” position.